Stijngeukes/2025_12_19_R_scripts_Master_Thesis/README.md

 Notes:

-All analyses were conducted in R; package versions and dependencies should be checked within the scripts if full reproducibility is required.
+All analyses were conducted in R 4.5.1.

 Citation: